 Tim has always had a role in health and safety, particularly within the rail industry.
 He joined his current company in 2008 as a Project Manager.
 His aim was to improve the management of health and safety within its rail engineering projects.
 However, Tim's extensive background also enabled him to help the business with wider advice and internal auditing.

 As the company grew, they offered Tim the opportunity to become a full-time Health and Safety Adviser.
-This is where his true passion lies, so he happily accepted the role with one condition - they allowed him to complete the NEBOSH National Diploma in Occupational Health and Safety.
+This is where his true passion lies, so he happily accepted the role with one condition - they allowed him to complete the NEBOSH National Diploma for Occupational Health and Safety Management Professionals.